CrawfishPress/bevy-sprites-and-stuff/README.md

 learning Bevy, while moving towards making an actual game with it.

 ### TODO
- - currently, the mouse can out-run the sprite, worth fixing?
+ - add a rotation to the Crab, now that it's not just moving on the X-axis
  - maybe make the water-part of the beach, translucent?
- - add a rotation to the Crab, now that it's not just moving on the X-axis
+ - do something with the Rectangle - maybe have it smush the crab?
+Nahhh...

 ### Requirements
  - Rust 1.60+